SPdoesCode/spedit/README.md

 # spedit:
-A minimal text editor in c++.
-It will support both binary and plain-text.
+A minimal text editor in c++ using termbox.
+It will support both binary and plain-text with multi-file support.